TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 - [x] Fine-tuning:
     - [x] Hoist utils.
     - [x] Test a small dataset.
-- [ ] Create a simple SOAR dataset of 1k rows to train on.
+- [x] Create a simple SOAR dataset of 1k rows to train on.
-    [ ] Create a simple data creation script.
+    [x] Create a simple data creation script.
-    [ ] Examine test accuracy during the run.
+    [x] Examine test accuracy during the run.

+Learnings:
+- unsloth only supports batch size one generation because too much padding difference between tokens causes the model to perform quite poorly.
+- vllm is an option but requires unloading the model (unless I look into how grpo works and see if that can be leveraged, perhaps it can).

 ## 28 July 2025